kdoore/CS2335-Gitbook/getting-started-v2.md

 1. Create a new folder: _**textures**_ in the Project / Assets windows by right-clicking and selecting new folder
 2. Add .png files to your Unity project by dragging each file into the textures folder in your project / assets window.
 3. When you select an image in your assets folder, the Inspector should show that the **texture-type is Sprite \(2D and UI\)**
+4. You can also use the 3D basic shape-primitives as place-holders for prototyping 2D gameObjects.
+[Unity Manual - primitive objects](https://docs.unity3d.com/Manual/PrimitiveObjects.html)

 ####Create a 2D Sprite GameObject - Player: